novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-122.md

 Multiple media outlets detailed it, but it seemed the other side was eagerly seeking business cooperation.

-【Altavista】 was like that, and it was the same with Japan’s Son Jung-ui.
+【Altavista】 was like that, and it was the same with Japan’s Son Jung-yi.

 Eventually, due to their eagerness, 【Jungle Japan】 was planned, and with 【Altavista】, they confirmed sharing 【Jungle】’s search engine technology and utilizing the accumulated database of the other party.